java-springboot-kafka/java-springboot-kafka/source/_posts/kafka-streams-and-spring-boot.md

+---
+title: Processing continuous data streams in distributed systems without any time delay poses a number of challenges.
+We show you how stream processing can succeed with Kafka Streams and Spring Boot.
+---

 Processing continuous data streams in distributed systems without any time delay poses a number of challenges.
 We show you how stream processing can succeed with Kafka Streams and Spring Boot.

 ![](https://media.graphassets.com/S9gkDSDBR8mtW0N24a95)